Essity B 233.6 (+1.2 SEK) on 27-Sep-2023 13:34

 Company

-Essity at a Glance
+Essity at a glance

 Business Areas

-Health & Medical Consumer Goods Professional Hygiene Market and Trends E-Commerce
+Health & Medical Consumer Goods Professional Hygiene

-Strategy
+Purpose and Strategy

 Brands